Frequently Asked Questions

 For US investors:

-- Our private fund – Vanguard, Morgan Stanley, Northern Trust and DFA
+- Our private fund – Vanguard, Morgan Stanley and Northern Trust

 - Separately Managed Accounts: Fidelity